phhai1710/Shuffle/README.md

 ## What is the difference from original Shuffle?

-💡 Open numberOfVisibleCards to decide how many cards will be show in the same time.
+💡 Open numberOfVisibleCards to decide how many cards will be shown in the same time.

 💡 Implement underlay view